veillette/physics-book/contents/ch16Waves.md

 <div class="title">
 Calculate the Velocity of Wave Propagation: Gull in the Ocean
 </div>
-Calculate the wave velocity of the ocean wave in [[Figure 2]](#Figure2) if the distance between wave crests is 10.0 m and the time for a sea gull to bob up and down is 5.00 s.
+Calculate the wave velocity of the ocean wave in [[Figure 2]](#Figure2) if the distance between wave crests is 10.0 m and the time for a seagull to bob up and down is 5.00 s.

 **Strategy**